stereoboy/Advanced-Embedded-System-Design-Flow-on-Zynq/lab4.md

 * Add and connect the CDMA controller in the programmable logic
 * Perform DMA operation between various memories

+### Stereoboy's Comments
+* Check out performance enhancement of using additional HW, CDMA instead of Zynq7.

 ## Steps
 ## Open the Project
 ### Open the Vivado program.
 Open the _lab3_ project you created earlier or use the _lab3_ project from the labsolutions directory, and save the project as _lab4_.